Maarten-Vandaele/Avocados/README.md

 ## To Do

--[x] Make some basic plots about average price and total volume over time and per region.
+- [x] Make some basic plots about average price and total volume over time and per region.
--[] Figure out how to combine multiple columns
+- [ ] Figure out how to combine multiple columns
--[] Make a 3D plot
+- [ ] Make a 3D plot
--[] Add text sections between the graphic plots to introduce and clarify them -[] Update this readme file with a "why?" section
+- [ ] Add text sections between the graphic plots to introduce and clarify them
+- [ ] Update this readme file with a "why?" section

 ## Workflow and cooperation
 1. Going over more theory while peeking at the datasets on tuesday.